gorkaio/zhop/apps/catalog/README.md

 Catalog application for the Zhop project.

-Catalog manages the available products and allows to retrieve data about them.
+Catalog manages the available products and discounts and allows to retrieve data about them.